Tuesday, April 14, 2015

 I haven't even looked at the menu yet.
 Leave me alone.

-But don't leave me alone because obviously I want a drink.
+But don't leave me alone because I want a drink.
 ‘What beers are on tap?’, I ask, AGAIN.

-Now my table has ordered drinks and Zeke is gone.
 I begin to read the menu then assume that anything some guy in the back throws together is probably pretty good.
 After all, he's a professional.
-(I'm aware that plenty of places have lady chefs but I'm just making this easier for me.
+(I'm aware that plenty of places have lady chefs but I'm just making this easier for to write.
 Go fork yourself.)

 But before I can even look at three choices, Zeke returns.
 ‘Here are your drinks and some bread.’